 While everyone is susceptible to Kinetosis, there are some groups who are at higher risk than others.
 For example, women generally experience it more often than men, as do children over adults.
 Those who experience hormonal factors, like pregnancy, are at risk as are some who have other diseases or suffer migraines.

 Interestingly, in a mind-over-matter scenario, people who have been motion sick previously can also convince themselves they’re sick again through anticipation.

 But not all hope is lost.
 There are some things you can do to prevent feeling sick on your next road trip and keep that eggs benedict safely tucked away in your belly.

 - Look at an object that’s fixed to the earth.
 This is why they suggest you stare at the horizon or landmass while on a boat.
 If you’re in a car, then shotgun the front seat and look straight ahead – your inner ear will then register you’re moving in the same direction as the visual cues.

-- Don’t read.
+- Don’t read or look at your phone.
 In fact, don’t do anything that requires you to look at something inside the car.